-My audits were conducted for the purpose of forming an opinion on PCC's basic financial statements as a whole.
-The introductory section on pages I through XI and statistical section on pages 49 through 51 are presented for purposes of additional analysis and are not required part of the financial statements.
-The introductory and statistical sections have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, I do not express an opinion or provide any assurance on them.
+Our audit was conducted for the purpose of forming an opinion on PCC's basic financial statements as a whole.
+The introductory section on pages I through XI and statistical section on pages 52 through 55 are presented for purposes of additional analysis and are not required part of the financial statements.
+The introductory and statistical sections have not been subjected to the auditing procedures applied in the audit of the basic financial statements and, accordingly, we do not express an opinion or provide any assurance on them.

-The accompanying Schedule of Expenditures of Federal Awards on page 45 is presented for purposes of additional analysis required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
+The accompanying Schedule of Expenditures of Federal Awards on page 48 is presented for purposes of additional analysis required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations.
 This supplementary information is the responsibility of the management of PCC and is derived from and relate directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In my opinion, the Schedule of Expenditures of Federal Awards is fairly stated in all material respects in relation to the financial statements as a whole.
+In my opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.